Stay in touch via social media: on Facebook, Click Here ; on Instagram, Click Here and on Twitter, Click Here

 was sent to a mainstream school in Grade 1 and I was expelled 6 months into the

-year after being considered a "risk" to the school in the event of a disaster or
+year after being considered a "risk" to the school in the event of a disaster, like a fire!?.

 After a lengthy court battle with the relevant parties and the department of

 education, my parents were forced to place me in a school that catered for

 scholars with disabilities, which they did and it turned out to be the best move

 they could have made.

 that I was introduced to sports for people with disabilities.
 In 1989 I was

 at the time, now

 Central Gauteng.
 I went on to represent my province at the